 Possible future entries

 Signalis, Nier Gestalt, Deus Ex, E.Y.E.
-Divine Cybermancy, Earthbound, Metal Gear Solid 1 and 2
+Divine Cybermancy, Earthbound

 Dark Souls Trilogy